Visit

 A Little Bit of Cornwall is a fantastic collective of local artists, selling everything from handmade soaps and crafts to beautiful prints.
 A Little Bit of Cornwall can be found in the Harbour Shop situated in the Round House.

 Cornish Cream in the Inner Harbour offers a yummy range of Cornish liqueurs, rum, gin, fudge and gifts, including their exclusive ‘Poldark’ range.
+Open April – October only.

 There are many more local art, crafts and gift shops located in the village, all of whom are small, local and friendly!
+Just a short stroll up the hill, Atishoo Gallery and Brocante are a must for visitors to Charlestown.

 Things to do - beaches